Research for

 Programme

-In the coming year, our researchers will be able to investigate whether regular walking in a paediatric exoskeleton suit could delay the development of scoliosis in children with neuromuscular conditions such as Cerebral Palsy, as well as reduce walking difficulties and improve respiratory function.
-This will be the world’s first study into the efficacy of exoskeleton walking sessions for children, research that will lead the way in informing evidence-based paediatric physiotherapy practice.
+DCU’s first paediatric research study explores parents’ perceptions of robotic exoskeleton walking compared to conventional physiotherapy.
+In the coming year, our researchers will investigate whether regular walking in a paediatric exoskeleton suit improves gross motor skills, independence skills, and quality of life in children with neuromuscular conditions such as cerebral palsy.
+These world-first studies into the efficacy of exoskeleton walking sessions for children will lead the way in developing evidence-based paediatric physiotherapy practice.

 Focus on: